OhKannaDuh/KitchenDesignManager/README.md

 }
 ```

-Then register it with the `DesignLoader` once your made has been activated.
+Then register it with the `DesignLoader` once your mod has been activated.

 ```
 DesignLoader.Register(new KitchdenDesignProvider());